11 Types of Finches in Texas with Pictures and ID Guide

 Written by Niccoy Walker

-Over half of the bird species from the United States interacts with Texas.
-This state has diverse habitats, geography, and climates which makes it one of the best birding destinations in the country.
+Over half of the bird species from the United States are found in Texas.
+This state has diverse habitats, geography, and climates that make it one of the best birding destinations in the country.
 You can find many beautiful birds, native or migratory, including finches.
-You can attract these colorful birds to your yard with fresh black seeds, bird baths, bright ribbons, and place feeders near trees.
+These colorful birds are enticed by fresh black seeds, bird baths, bright ribbons, and place feeders near trees.
 Discover the 11 types of finches in Texas and learn to identify them with this handy picture and ID guide.

 1. House Finch (Haemorhous mexicanus)